 Long winded online induction systems will force the candidate to lose interest.
 These little lessons should be easily digestible, not large chunks of text.

 What good is an induction if it’s not keeping up with industry trends and regulatory standards?
 Any great Induction System should allow for training content to be added and amended as necessary.
 Integrating features such as Toolbox Talks and Safety Moments are a great way of getting a short presentation out to your inductees and workforce, concerning any health and safety updates.

 7. Reporting and tracking is key.

-It is important to use a system with built-in mechanisms for tracking the level of training performance and alert you when training needs to be renewed.
+It is important to use an induction system with built-in mechanisms for tracking the level of training performance and alert you when training needs to be renewed.

 8. Native integrations.